DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick

 \subsection{VQ-VAE compression}

 \paragraph{Hyperparameters} In VQ-VAE compression task (for \cref{fig:vqvae_afhq} in \cref{sec:experiments} and \cref{fig:vqvae_celeba,fig:vqvae_ffhq,fig:vqvae_lsun_bedroom,fig:vqvae_lsun_church} in \cref{app:vqvae_compression_results}), we train all VQ methods for $100$ epochs with the batch size of $32$ using Adam optimizer with the initial learning rate of $lr=5.5\cdot10^{-4}$ that is halved after $40$ and $70$ epochs.
-All these experiments are done over eight different VQ bitrates $B=\{4,5,6,7,8,9,10,11\}$.
-For example, for $B=8$ the number of codewords equals $K=2^8=256$.
-To demonstrate that our proposed DiVeQ and SF-DiVeQ techniques performs consistently superior to the other VQ optimization methods in image compression task, we do ablation studies over different batch sizes and learning rates which are presented in \cref{app:bs_ablation} and \cref{app:lr_ablation}, respectively.
+All these experiments are done over eight different codebook bits of $B=\{4,5,6,7,8,9,10,11\}$.
+For example, for $B=8$, the number of codewords equals $K=2^8=256$.
+To demonstrate that our proposed DiVeQ and SF-DiVeQ techniques perform consistently superior to the other VQ optimization methods in the image compression task, we do ablation studies over different batch sizes and learning rates which are presented in \cref{app:bs_ablation} and \cref{app:lr_ablation}, respectively.
 The variance $\sigma^2$ of directional noise $\rvv_d$ for DiVeQ and SF-DiVeQ is set to $\sigma^2=10^{-3}$ for VQ-VAE compression (see the ablation study on $\sigma^2$ in \cref{app:var_ablation}).

-Our proposed codebook replacement (\cref{app:new_proposed_cbr}) is actively applied during training for all VQ optimization methods (except SF-DiVeQ which does not require it).
-The replacement is done in two different phases of , where \textit{iter} is the training iteration number, and $N_{\text{\textit{iter}}}$ is the total number of training iterations.
-The discarding threshold for the replacement equals $0.01$ which means that the codebook replacement discards the codewords which are used less than 1\% during the period that the replacement is done.
+Our proposed codebook replacement (\cref{app:new_proposed_cbr}) is actively applied during training for all VQ optimization methods (except SF-DiVeQ, which does not require it).
+The replacement is done in two different phases of

+where \textit{iter} is the training iteration number, and $N_{\text{\textit{iter}}}$ is the total number of training iterations.
+The discarding threshold for the replacement equals $0.01$, which means that the codebook replacement discards the codewords that are used less than 1\% during the period that the replacement is done.